-Bike network improvements in Bayview-Hunters Point include a wide range of treatments tailored to the context of the neighborhood.
-On major streets and key access routes to and from Bayview-Hunters Point, protected bike lanes that physically separate people on bikes from traffic are proposed.
-In the residential neighborhoods in Bayview-Hunters Point, bike routes that have a lighter footprint and don't require the removal of parking or travel lanes are proposed.
-Bike network improvements in this plan focus on robust bike network around the edges of Bayview-Hunters Point connecting to the rest of San Francisco and creating low-stress neighborhood bike route options for north-south streets so people on bikes can avoid Third Street.
+Bike network improvements in the Bayview include a wide range of treatments tailored to the context of the neighborhood.
+On major streets and key access routes to and from the Bayview, protected bike lanes that physically separate people on bikes from traffic are proposed.
+In the residential neighborhoods in the Bayview, bike routes that have a lighter footprint and don't require the removal of parking or travel lanes are proposed.
+Bike network improvements in this plan focus on robust bike network around the edges of the Bayview connecting to the rest of San Francisco and creating low-stress neighborhood bike route options for north-south streets so people on bikes can avoid Third Street.